boneitis/cryptopals/README.md

 #### To hone my Python syntaxing for engagement in CTFs

-To _Sir Psifertex_, I award the distinction of having [casted the first baited hook](https://www.youtube.com/watch?v=okPWY0FeUoU&t=4m34s) that reeled me in to a culture that inspires my ongoing, longest-running push to buckle down and do what I want to do.
+To _Sir Psifertex_, I assign the distinction of having [casted the first baited hook](https://www.youtube.com/watch?v=okPWY0FeUoU&t=4m34s) that reeled me in to a culture that inspires my ongoing, longest-running push to buckle down and do what I want to do.

 To _Sir geohot_, I look upon, in his light of infamy, as a [relatable](https://www.youtube.com/watch?v=AerjS7PTNYs&t=6m42s) and [timeless](https://www.youtube.com/watch?v=eGl6kpSajag&t=11m16s)... model.